- Code ENVS8016

 As society grapples with the challenges of sustainability in the face of social, economic and environmental change, it is important that future leaders and decision makers are well informed about the most up-to-date, relevant research.
-In this course you will engage with experts undertaking leading-edge research on a range of current issues in sustainability and environment-society interactions, and will consider applications of this knowledge to future research directions, policy development and environmental and resource management.
-The course also offers the opportunity to develop an in-depth understanding of the implications of current research insights relevant to a particular issue of your choice.
-Examples of themes considered include:
+In this course you will engage with experts undertaking leading-edge research on a range of current issues in sustainability and environment-society interactions, and consider applications of this knowledge to future research directions, policy development and environmental and resource management.
+The course also offers the opportunity to develop an in-depth understanding of the implications of current research relevant to a particular issue of your choice.

 The course is structured as a series of intensive, small-group discussions based on preparatory reading.
 These intensive discussions are led by experts in the field and focus on exploring the most up-to-date research and thinking on each theme from a variety of perspectives, with particular emphasis on relevance to your experience and professional interests.
-You are also expected to draw on the extensive and varied opportunities to learn from world-leading experts available at the Australian National University and across Canberra, by attending and reporting on relevant seminars, workshops external to the course.
+We examine the nature and role of evidence as an input to decision making.
+You are also expected to draw on the extensive and varied opportunities to learn from world-leading experts available at the Australian National University and across Canberra, by attending and reporting on relevant seminars and workshops external to the course.

 Upon successful completion, students will have the knowledge and skills to: